zDragonPvP/qLootboxes/README.md

 ⭐️Lootbox plugin of HCRival Network ⭐️

-⭐️Have fun compiling this ⭐️
+⭐️Have fun with this shit :D⭐️

 ⭐️ I'm not a owner of HCRival LLC. ⭐️